alexpeattie/letsencrypt-fromscratch/README.md

 #### c.
 Header

-We'll need to give Let's Encrypt 2 things for it to validate the authenticity of the request: our public key, and the cryptographic hashing algorithm we're using to generate the signature.
+We'll need to give Let's Encrypt two things for it to validate the authenticity of the request: our public key, and the cryptographic hashing algorithm we're using to generate the signature.
 This info will go in our **header**.

 The static parts of our header are as follows: